Year 3 (Egypt) Class Page

 If you have any concerns about your child`s learning or wellbeing please do not hesitate to come in to discuss them with us.

-Through this topic we will discover who the Vikings were, why they invaded and what the Vikings left behind for us to discover.
+Through this topic we will discover who the Ancient Egyptians were, why they were so important and what the Ancient Egyptians left behind for us to discover.
 Through this topic we will focus on our History skills such as understanding aspects of past events beyond our memory and why people in the past acted as they did.

 Through this unit the children should extend their knowledge of the range of materials we use and of the properties that characterise them.
 This knowledge should help them recognise what needs to be considered when a material is chosen for a particular use.

-During this topic we will explore our local area and community, it’s location in relation to other places, the features of the area and what makes it unique.
+During this topic we will explore maps around the world and the incidents where they occur, it’s effect on the area and what makes it unique.

 Children are encouraged to read both independently and with the class teacher in Year 3, there is a growing move towards the comprehension of the text and studying the words chosen by the author.

 Children are also asked to read every day at home and have their reading diary signed by an adult, raffle tickets are given on a daily basis.
 These go into a prize draw to win a book on Friday.